So you or your agency builds WordPress websites. That’s awesome. Thanks for being part of the economic ecosystem that has built over 43% of the web!

-So you or your agency builds WordPress websites.
-That’s awesome.
-Thanks for being part of the economic ecosystem that has built over 31% of the web!
-But you have issues with your client.
-The client hasn’t delivered content.
-Build it and they will come doesn’t really work when Shoeless Joe has no copy.
+If you’re like most agencies, you run into ta common issue with clients.
+Mainly, the client hasn’t delivered content.
+Build it and they will come doesn’t really work when the client no copy to offer.
 This isn’t a design problem or a WordPress problem.
 This is a project management problem.

 So how do you get the content?
-There are a few ways to go about this.
+There are a few ways to go about this:

-• Put the project on backlog until you get copy.
+- Put the project on backlog until you get copy

-Content First
+Obtain Content First

 Many WordPress agencies choose to design with content in mind.
 This requires content to be provided from the client before wireframes or site structure can begin.
 To help with this process be clear in your client meeting.
 Include content scraping in your discovery phase.